gsa-oes/office-of-evaluation-sciences/_projects/1505-duplex-printing.md

 domain: Government Operations
 agency: Agriculture
 impact:
-summary: A digital pop up significantly lowers office-wide printing costs
+summary: A digital pop up significantly lowers office-wide printing costs.
 ---
 ## What was the challenge?